-Smoothies do contain sugar but because it’s natural sugar from unprocessed fruit, it’s considered healthier than sugar and sugar alternatives found in other sweet drinks.
+Smoothies do contain sugar but because it’s sugar from unprocessed fruit, it’s considered healthier than sugar and sugar alternatives found in other sweet drinks.
 Smoothies are not a shortcut to a healthy diet, but they can be part of one.

 Healthy store-bought smoothies

-As we’ve seen, homemade smoothies can be than store-bought ones because they include higher levels of natural sugar from unprocessed fruit.
+As we’ve seen, homemade smoothies can be than store-bought ones because they include higher levels of sugar from unprocessed fruit.

 One of the main pitfalls when buying pre-made smoothies is that they’re likely to be packed with sugar from processed fruit.